-Geographic Information Systems Graduate Programs near Cleveland
+Geographic Information Systems (GIS) Graduate Programs in Cleveland

-Graduate-level Geographic Information Systems – GIS programs explore Geographic Information Science (GIS) and related technologies and may offer coursework at the masters, doctorate, and certificate levels.
-Many GIS degree programs draw elements from other disciplines, such as computer science, geography, mathematics, physics, sustainable development, and earth sciences.
+Graduate-level Geographic Information Systems – GIS graduate programs explore Geographic Information Science (GIS) and related technologies and may offer coursework at the masters, doctorate, and certificate levels.
+Many GIS graduate degree programs draw elements from other disciplines, such as computer science, geography, mathematics, physics, sustainable development, and earth sciences.

 As a result, GIS schools may prepare students to research, develop geospatial technologies, or manage technical projects.

 A geographic information system (GIS) is a powerful tool that may be used to analyze, visualize, query, and interpret spatial and non-spatial data.
 This information may be used in different ways.
 Agriculture, mining, health care, retail trade, urban planning, or military intelligence are a few examples where GIS technology may make an impact.

 GIS also can stand for Geographic Information Science, which refers to the academic discipline.
-This is often the case when refering to GIS degrees.
+This is often the case when referring to GIS degrees.
 Both the science and the systems may be covered in GIS program coursework.

 Do you view life through a spatial lens?
 Graduate GIS programs may provide students with the chance to research, design, and produce their own geospatial technology applications.
-This could be an exciting way to learn hands-on about a very high-growth industry.ii Per the BLS, employment for computer systems analysts is estimated to grow 21 percent from 2014 to 2024.ii
+This could be an exciting way to learn hands-on about a very high-growth industry.
+Per the BLS, employment for computer systems analysts is estimated to grow 7% from 2020 to 2030.

 Students in GIS schools may gain hands-on practice through field excursions.
 There, they are likely to work side-by-side with faculty to conduct their studies.
 This real-world experience may help students to grasp the science behind GIS and GPS hardware and software.
 Also, it may provide more insight into the practical methodology of GIS research and geospatial project management.

 Popular GIS Graduate Programs in Cleveland